 In this case, a tiny home could be your answer to a home-based business.

 It gives you a distraction-free area for you to work.
 You will want to be able to run internet access to the tiny home.

 There may even have just enough space to meet with a client.
 And, you may also have a quiet space when you need to take a nap or meditate in order to recharge the batteries and relieve stress.

 The biggest snag may be the zoning laws where you reside.
 But, via The Huffington Post, there are some loopholes around this.
-These include building your tiny house on someone else’s lot as an accessory dwelling unit (ADU), putting your home on a trailer, finding a tiny house community, relocating to a city that allows tiny homes, or choosing a tiny home that isn’t technically a tiny home.
+This includes building your tiny house on someone else’s lot as an accessory dwelling unit (ADU).
+It also includes putting your home on a trailer, finding a tiny house community, relocating to a city that allows tiny homes, or choosing a tiny home that isn’t technically a tiny home.